andytrix/andytrix/README.md

-👋 Hi, I’m @andytrix
+# 👋 Hi, I’m @andytrix
 I’m a developer with a passion for creating fun and interactive games, combining hardware and software to build unique experiences.

+## 🌱 What I'm Learning
-🌱 I’m currently learning more about everything.
+I’m currently learning more about everything.

+## 💬 Collaboration
-💬 I’m looking to collaborate on open-source projects, especially related to game development and hardware prototypes.
+I’m looking to collaborate on open-source projects, especially related to game development and hardware prototypes.

-📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andreaskotala)
+## 📫 How to Reach Me
+You can find me on [LinkedIn](https://www.linkedin.com/in/andreaskotala).

+## ⚡ Fun Fact
-⚡ Fun fact: I love creating and playing games, and I'm always excited to bring ideas to life through electronics!
+I love creating and playing games, and I'm always excited to bring ideas to life through electronics!

-🚀 **Projects**:
+## 🚀 Projects
-- [SpedenSpelit](https://github.com/andytrix/SpedenSpelit) - A reaction-based game built with Arduino.
+- **[SpedenSpelit](https://github.com/andytrix/SpedenSpelit)** - A reaction-based game built with Arduino.

 <!---
 andytrix/andytrix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.